Makster04/reading-notes/201/reading-01.md

 ### Miscellaneous
 1. **What is the first step to designing a Website?** Define what you want to accomplish with it.
 2. **What is the most important question to answer when designing a Website?** What Exaxtly do I want to accomplish?
-3. **Why should you use an <h1> element over a <span> element to display a top level heading?** Its more well-structured, meaningful, and accessible web content.
+3. **Why should you use an <.h1.> element over a <.span.> element to display a top level heading?** Its more well-structured, meaningful, and accessible web content.
 4. **What are the benefits of using semantic tags in our HTML?**
 * - Search engines will consider its contents as important keywords to influence the page's search rankings (see SEO)
 * - Screen readers can use it as a signpost to help visually impaired users navigate a page